brookgagnon/hue/README.md

 ## Introduction

-Hue tools are a set of helper scripts for user management based on this server configuration.
+Hue is a helper tool for user management based on this server configuration.

 ## Installation